Skip to main content

 • Hit the URL with a sample request.
 Confirm latency, output, and error handling.

-• Iterate by re-deploying.
-URLs stay stable across deploys.
+• Iterate by re-registering.
+URLs stay stable across updates.

 Next